Caroline Duncombe

 Introduction

 From April 2013 – January 2016 I became the midwifery lead for quality and assurance.
-I reduced my NHS hours from June 2015 to concentrate on expert witness work with Somek & Associates and retired from the NHS in 2016.
-Since then I have continued to work as a midwife through NHS Professionals.
-I initially supported the Trust through being the Maternity Data Intelligence & Assurance Lead and undertaking root cause analysis and serious incident reports.
-I have maintained my knowledge and clinical competences through annual mandatory and other CPD training and courses and currently work 2 days per week in the clinic area.
+I retired from the NHS in 2016.
+Since then I have continued to work as a midwife through NHS Professionals 2-3 days per week.
+From 2016 to 2022 I worked as a Maternity Data Intelligence & Assurance Lead and undertook root cause analysis and serious incident reports.
+In 2023 I worked in the clinic and day assessment unit, and from January 2024 as a community midwife.
+I have maintained my knowledge and clinical competences through annual mandatory and other CPD training and courses.

 Outside the NHS, from 2001 I was an instructor on the ALSO (Advanced Life Saving in Obstetrics) course, a nationally accredited multidisciplinary course, to teach and assess emergency skills and drills, approximately twice a year.
 The organisation ceased to function in September 2018.
 I continue to contribute to voluntary maternity skills and drills train the trainer programs overseas and have travelled to India and Nigeria, with the aim of assisting the reduction of maternal and neonatal mortality.